Gurobi/gurobi-optimods/docs/source/mods/bipartite-matching.rst

     the problem to a minimum-cost flow problem.
 To do so, we introduce a source vertex as a predecessor to all vertices in :math:`U`, and a sink vertex as a successor to all vertices in :math:`V`.
 Giving every edge unit capacity, a maximum matching is found by maximizing flow from the source to the sink.
-As a min-cost flow, this is equivalent to adding an edge with a negative cost from the sink to the source and assigning zero cost to all other edges.
-All edges with non-zero flow in the min-cost flow solution are part of the matching.
+To create a minimum-cost flow formulation, an edge with negative cost is added from the sink and the source.
+All other edges are assigned zero cost.
+All edges with non-zero flow in the minimum-cost flow solution are part of the matching.

     ..
 Figure generated using networkx, see bipartite-matching-figs.py